ftsrg/theta/doc/Portfolio.md

 3. A Newtonian analysis (mainly to handle bitvector arithmetics as well)

 The precise parameters of these configurations:
-1. `–domain EXPL –initprec EMPTY –search ERR –encodingLBE –refinement SEQ_ITP –maxenum 1 –precgranularityGLOBAL –prunestrategy LAZY`
+1. `–dataDomain EXPL –initprec EMPTY –search ERR –encodingLBE –refinement SEQ_ITP –maxenum 1 –precgranularityGLOBAL –prunestrategy LAZY`
-2. `–domain PRED_CART –initprec EMPTY –search ERR–encoding  LBE  –refinement  BW_BIN_ITP  –predsplitWHOLE –precgranularity GLOBAL –prunestrategy LAZY`
+2. `–dataDomain PRED_CART –initprec EMPTY –search ERR–encoding  LBE  –refinement  BW_BIN_ITP  –predsplitWHOLE –precgranularity GLOBAL –prunestrategy LAZY`
-3. `–domain  EXPL  –initprec  EMPTY  –search  ERR  –encoding  LBE  –refinement  NWT_IT_WP  –maxenum1 –precgranularity GLOBAL –prunestrategy LAZY`
+3. `–dataDomain  EXPL  –initprec  EMPTY  –search  ERR  –encoding  LBE  –refinement  NWT_IT_WP  –maxenum1 –precgranularity GLOBAL –prunestrategy LAZY`

 ### Adding further portfolios
 To create a new concrete portfolio, create a subclass of the `hu.bme.mit.theta.xcfa.analysis.portfolio.common.AbstractPortfolio` class and implement its abstract method `executeAnalysis`.
 The `AbstractPortfolio` class serves as a utility, in which the execution of any given configuration with a time limit on a separate thread is already implemented in the method `executeConfiguration`.